AI Dreams

 So we can see where this is going.
 It's just a start, but we've already managed to begin to address some of the more complicated workings of generating value, price, and profit.
 We'll still need to talk more about the formulas which explain the starting points for these values, which we'll do next, and then we'll probably look a bit deeper into what makes up a Person.

-More Dev Posts
+More Technology Posts